NilbinSec/Winja-CTF-c0c0n-2021-Writeup/Flag Discussions/README.md

 Flag: **flag{849d97fa58871dad45e81027f861739_maYB3_i_SHOULd_BELIeve-7HeM}**

 **Methodology**
-At first is looked like we should start by messing with contrast/color levels to pull out the flag as a form of steg.
+At first it looked like we should start by messing with contrast/color levels to pull out the flag as a form of steg.
 The below image found the end of the flag, but appending to the clearly visible one was no joy.

 ![image](https://user-images.githubusercontent.com/85370905/141664291-44e19a18-1eed-43e8-9f8e-64ac4d40b108.png)